dstein64/nvim-scrollview/README.md

   when the scrollbars or signs are out-of-sync, which can occur as a result of some window arrangement actions.
-* `:ScrollViewNext`, `:ScrollViewPrev`, `:ScrollViewFirst`, and `ScrollViewLast` move the cursor to lines with signs.
+* `:ScrollViewNext`, `:ScrollViewPrev`, `:ScrollViewFirst`, and `:ScrollViewLast` move the cursor to lines with signs.
 Arguments can specify which sign groups are considered.
 * The scrollbars can be dragged and signs can be clicked.
 This requires a corresponding mapping, which is automatically configured when